Canned foods America grew up on

 1940s: Dinty Moore Beef Stew

-In the 1940s, another canned legend burst onto the scene: Dinty Moore's Beef Stew.
-This cockle-warming concoction of beef chunks, diced potatoes, carrots and gravy helped feed American troops during the Second World War and also served as a "whole wonderful meal quick" for families at home.
+Another canned legend that first burst onto the scene in the 1940s is Dinty Moore's Beef Stew.
+This cockle-warming concoction of beef chunks, diced potatoes, carrots, and gravy helped feed American troops during the Second World War and was marketed as a way to serve up a 'whole wonderful meal quick' for families at home.

 1940s: Hormel Ham

-Hormel Foods (then George A. Hormel & Company) is credited as the first ever company to put ham in a can, in 1926.
-This canned ham was also used to feed the nation's troops.
+Hormel Foods (then George A. Hormel & Company) is credited as the first company to put ham in a can, way back in 1926.
+This canned ham was later used to feed the nation's troops.
 In fact, in the 1940s, millions of cans of meat per week were shipped overseas by Hormel for the US military.
-Back home, the ham could be bought in a range of sizes from "a banquet deluxe" whole ham to a 3oz (85g) tin perfect for "the lunchbox parade".
+Back home, the ham could be bought in a range of sizes from 'a banquet deluxe' whole ham to a 3oz tin perfect for 'the lunchbox parade.'

 1940s: Hormel Chili